 If the current balance of your loan is already low and you do not intend to redraw on the available equity, then refinancing is usually not very beneficial.

 Find the break-even point, which is the amount of savings on the rate necessary to make up for any penalty fees.
 Some exit fees from loans can be more than $1,000.
 That value might make the difference for some in determining whether or not they want to refinance.

 Those considering refinancing should also consider how their taxes play into the equation, especially for borrowers with an investment property.

-Unless a loan for your investment property is borrowed against that property, you are unable to claim a deduction for any expenses that are incurred while the property is being rented out.
+Again, it is the intent of the funds that the tax office considers.
 With that in mind, it is important to always seek advice from your tax professional in order to maximise such deductions.

 You also always want to make sure you are operating under the rules of the Australian Taxation Office.
 Shop around, crunch the numbers, and make sure whatever you do makes financial sense over the long run.

-This guide was originally written in November 2015 and was updated for style and accuracy in December 2017
+This guide was originally written in November 2015 and updated regularly for style and accuracy.
+It was last updated in January 2019.